If you’ve been shaving with a normal razor with a cartridge, then you are spending way too much money for an inferior shave. There, I said it.

 The box of 100 can last somewhere between 2-5 years depending on how often you shave and how often you change the blade.
 In our experience, changing the blade every 10 shaves is conservative and you can even get more mileage than that out of each one.
 Some people change them much more often, but we haven’t had any problems with using them longer.

 If you grow a beard like Paul Bunyan, then you might need to replace them more often, but the same thing would apply to conventional shaving cartridges.

 Do You Actually Get A Better Shave?

 Undoubtedly.
-This is one of the rare times when least expensive method is actually far superior than the alternatives.
-One of us is a doctor, but it doesn’t take an M.D. to realize the benefits of shaving with a safety razor.
+This is one of the rare times when the least expensive method is actually far superior to the alternatives.
+While I’m a doctor, it doesn’t take an M.D. to realize the benefits of shaving with a safety razor.
 To begin, you have to understand that a safety razor is much better for your skin for several reasons.

 This was actually one of the reasons we decided to try something different.